Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - When buying new appliances such as fridges, freezers and washers, consider appliances which are power saving and look for an energy rating sticker on the appliance.
 An "A" rating indicates that the appliance is very energy efficient

 - If your electricity supply company can provide you with a night rate meter, this allows you to use cut price electricity at off peak times (typically 11 pm to 8pm).
 If you are a "night owl", you can do washing, dry clothes and use other high powered appliances during this period.
 A secondary meter normally incurs an additional periodic surcharge/overhead on your bill, so you need to make it worthwhile by shifting electricity usage to night hours

-Tip 5 - Install or Upgrade Insulation - The Key to Trapping Heat in Your Home
+5. Install or Upgrade Insulation.
+The Key to Trapping Heat in Your Home

 Insulation works by trapping air in a material.
 This reduces the thermal conductivity of the material or ease by which heat can flow through it.
 If you've ever held a piece of expanded polystyrene packing (Styrofoam) in your hand, you may have noticed that it feels warm.
 This isn't because it actually gives out heat, but because it traps the heat being lost from your hand so that it starts to get hot.

 Insulation is used in our homes to trap heat and stop it flowing out of the building.
-Heating a home with little or no insulation is like filling a bucket with a hole.
-Installing or upgrding your insulation will reduce the cost of heating your home by reducing the time your furnace/boiler has to stay on.
+Heating a home with little or no insulation is like filling a bucket with a hole with water.
+Installing or upgrading your insulation will lower the cost of heating your home by reducing the time your furnace/boiler has to stay on.

 So How Exactly Does Insulation Work?